 3.1 Team collaboration: The use of aerial imagery, specifically drones, helps coordination efforts in disaster management.
 It allows for relief workers, community leaders, and stakeholders to gain a clear understanding of the affected area, which can greatly improve situational awareness and potentially save lives.
 Studies have shown that drones can even save one life per week.
 For example, in late 2015 in India, drones helped rescue up to 200 people from severe flooding by narrowing the search grid for rescue teams.

-4.1 Assets inspection: The use of aerial imagery has revolutionised the way assets are monitored, making it more efficient and cost-effective.
+4.1 Assets inspection: The use of aerial imagery has revolutionized the way assets are monitored, making it more efficient and cost-effective.
 Conversely, traditional methods of inspection can be time-consuming and require significant logistical resources.
 With aerial imagery, asset monitoring can be done remotely, allowing for easy access to high-resolution images of public utilities, private facilities and other assets.
 This approach to monitoring enables proactive and preemptive maintenance, ultimately saving resources in the long run.
 A perfect example of this application is inspecting solar panels, roofs or other inaccessible assets in large factories.
 Use asset inspections for:

 4.2 Progress monitoring on construction sites: By monitoring the progress of your construction project, you can ensure that it is progressing as planned.
 Therefore, progress monitoring not only helps you detect when a project has fallen behind but also prevents delays before they happen.
 You can be alerted to issues as they arise and implement solutions early before the issue slows down construction by collecting progress reports consistently.